 For Owners

 Do you need more hours in the day?
-Let Living Room’s Property Management and Maintenance Team free you from the most time-consuming landlord duties.
+Let Living Room’s Property Management and Maintenance Team free you from the most time-consuming rental management duties.
 Eliminate late-night emergency calls, weekend showings, service repairs, contract drafting, and tenant negotiations.
-We provide a safe place for landlords and tenants to make room to live.
+We provide a safe place for property investors and tenants to make room to live.

 What’s Included In a Monthly Management Fee?